Aug 30 2020

 For example, Singapore, where the brand is about customer service.
-The flight attendant, which they’re called in the old days at least, Singapore girls, if you went to the bathroom, you would return and you would see your seatbelt folded in a certain way on the aeroplane.
-Which signalled the attention to detail, the service orientation, of the company.
+The flight attendant, which they’re called in the old days at least, Singapore girls, if you went to the bathroom, you would return, and you would see your seatbelt folded in a certain way on the aeroplane, which signalled the attention to detail, the service orientation, of the company.
 And many companies have also transformed themselves from being product providers to experience providers.

-Companies can already see in that story from Hong Kong gas, their seven or at least seven stages in terms of designing and delivering on a customer experience that is on-brand.
+Companies can already see in that story from Hong Kong gas, their seven or at least seven stages in designing and delivering on a customer experience that is on-brand.
 The first one starts by understanding what the brand purpose is from an experiential component.
 It’s about doing.
 Why am I doing this?
 Why am I buying this product?
 And that’s really, one can call it designing the purpose and if you think about it, well for Hong Kong Towngas, this was about cooking.
 For Nike, it might be about running.
 And to understand what that purpose is, from a doing standpoint, that already puts companies into the realm of experiences.
 And then companies think about that purpose.

 The second step is to understand the customer journey, and you want to map that out.
 What are all the different “things” that customers are doing?
 Well, they’re learning about your product.
 They’re navigating the information.
 They are buying.
 They’re trying.
 They’re using.
 They’re disposing of.
 These are all different events, if you will, in that journey.
-And you want to map those out, not just from a basic service standpoint, but from a brand standpoint.
+And you want to map those out, not just from a basic service standpoint but from a brand standpoint.
 Is it undermining companies brand promise, or is it demonstrating, delivering on the brand promise?
 Not like slapping your logo on something, but maybe like in the Apple store, the idea of creating, being creative, being evident at each of those steps and adding up consistently.